By John Turney

 Most Combined Kick Returns, Season 74 Charles Latourette, St. Louis, 1968 (28 punts, 46 kickoffs)

-In addition to all the work/improvement, Seymour contributed to the record book and the standard statistics is all the next-level statistics that started under him—Things like red-zone statistics, quarterback W-L records, game-winning drives, average yard line starts, third-down percentages, fourth-down percentages as well as just about all esoteric NFL statistics you've seen in the 1960s-2000s—data that is used to enhance every NFL telecast now—all began under Seymour’s direction at Elias.
+In addition to all the work/improvement, Seymour contributed to the record book and the standard statistics as well as all the next-level statistics that started under him—Things like red-zone statistics, quarterback W-L records, game-winning drives, average yard line starts, third-down percentages, fourth-down percentages as well as just about all esoteric NFL statistics you've seen in the 1960s-2000s—data that is now used to enhance every NFL telecast all began under Seymour’s direction at Elias.

 In addition to the fan enjoyment and understanding of the game, NFL coaches use the work of Elias to set goals and maintain quality control.
 Here is a shot of the 1980 Los Angeles Rams defensive playbook and the 2009 New York Giants defensive playbook.
 Both used NFL stats to show what the league did overall and what the league averages are in certain key statistics.